Import BOM from a CSV file

 - Click Import to upload the data into the appropriate fields of the database.

-- Product - The product's ID number (article code), as in Stock -> Items.
+The product's ID number (item code), as in Stock -> Items.
 This is the "Product" to which the "Part" belongs to.
-The product's ID number is required on every row (this allows importing several BOMs for several products at once);
+Required.

-- Part - the part's ID number (article code), as in Stock -> Items.
-This "Part" belongs into the BOM of the "Product".
-This field is required;
+The part's ID number (article code), as in Stock -> Items.
+This "Part" belongs to the BOM of the "Product".

 |(Up to 3000 lines can be imported at once)|